-The Rite of Christian Initiation of Adults allows for people baptized in another Church or ecclesial community, although never treated as catechumens, to benefit from the doctrinal and spiritual formation of the unbaptized.
+The Order of Christian Initiation of Adults allows for people baptized in another ecclesial community, although never treated as catechumens, to benefit from the doctrinal and spiritual formation and catechesis of the unbaptized.
 Additionally, the use of the Combined Rites for catechumens and candidates gives the candidates an important sense of the Sacred Liturgy and participation with the Church leading to Confirmation and Communion.
-However, many candidates do not require a full program parallel to the catechumenate.
-Therefore, the directives provided in the US National Statutes for the Catechumenate for Reception into Full Communion (nos.
-30-37) should be increasingly observed.
+However, many candidates do not require a full program parallel to the catechumenate and so their formation may be separate and distinct from the unbaptized catechetical sessions.

-Preparation and celebration of the Sacrament of Penance and Reconciliation for baptized non-Catholics are an essential element of their Reception (See RCIA, no. 482).
+Preparation and celebration of the Sacrament of Penance and Reconciliation for baptized non-Catholics are an essential element of their Reception (See Order of Christian Initiation of Adults, no. 482).